tlk/googertaeller/README.md

 # noise-generator

-make some noise whenever there is network activity
+make some noise whenever there is network activity to google.

+inspired by [bert's googerteller](https://github.com/berthubert/googerteller/) this is a macos implementation that should be functional on modern mac computers:

 ```
 $ ./run.sh